Wairarapa Line: Private sidings

-Currently the only private sidings in use are Jukken Nisho at Waingawa and Fonterra at Pahiatua.
+Currently the only private siding in use is at Fonterra at Pahiatua.
 The sidings remain at Taratahi but the main line points were removed around 2003 (Ravensdown Fertiliser).
 Lime Works at Mauriceville are also still connected to the network but are overgrown and covered with lime.
 The former siding at Eurocell (Parapine) in Upper Hutt closed in 2012.

 Extensive sidings at Petone, Naenae (where the goods shed remains, in non-rail use), Taitā (Unilever) and Trentham (Army) have been closed and removed.
 Other former sidings include one used by oil companies between Renall St and Masterton stations; disused sidings at Mauriceville and Eketahuna; the Ngauranga Industrial Siding to an abattoir in the Ngauranga Gorge; and a siding to the Featherston Military Camp north of Featherston during World War I.

 Tunnels

 Nine tunnels have been constructed on the various routes of the Wairarapa Line.
 Of these, only three are now in use for railway purposes, and only the Wiwaka tunnel in northern Wairarapa (150m; between Mangamahoe & Eketahuna) has remained unaffected by deviations since the line opened.

 Five of these tunnels are now part of the Rimutaka Rail Trail: Mangaroa, Pakuratahi, Summit, Siberia and Prices.
 The Rimutaka Incline Railway project hopes to incorporate these tunnels into its restored railway line across the Rimutaka Ranges.